reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   void accept(T t, double value);
 }
 ```
-**This is the (reference, double) specialization of `BiConsumer`.** Unlike most other functional interfaces, `ObjDoubleConsumer` is expected to operate via side-effects.
-This is a functional interface whose functional method is `accept(Object, double)`.
+This is the specialization of BiConsumer for handling an object and a double value.
+Unlike most other functional interfaces, ObjDoubleConsumer is intended to have side-effects when it is used.
+It is a functional interface with the method `accept(Object, double)`.

 Scenario showcasing use of `ObjDoubleConsumer`:
 ```java